-Whether you’re catching a cruise out of Boston or just going to take some time to check out this historic city – there’s plenty to keep everyone from eight to 80 occupied.
+Whether you’re catching a cruise out of Boston or just going to take some time to check out this historic city, there’s plenty to keep everyone from ages 8 to 80 occupied.
 After a recent sailing I got to spend some time in Boston and found a few things to do.

 Here are five things we recommend when visiting Boston: